databricks/mlops-stacks/README.md

  * ``input_cloud``: Cloud provider you use with Databricks (AWS, Azure, or GCP).

 Others must be correctly specified for CI/CD to work:
- * ``input_cicd_platform`` : CI/CD platform of choice (GitHub Actions or GitHub Actions for GitHub Enterprise Servers or Azure DevOps)
+ * ``input_cicd_platform`` : CI/CD platform of choice.
+Currently we support GitHub Actions, GitHub Actions for GitHub Enterprise Servers, Azure DevOps and GitLab.
- * ``input_databricks_staging_workspace_host``: URL of staging Databricks workspace, used to run CI tests on PRs and preview config changes before they're deployed to production.
+ * ``input_databricks_staging_workspace_host``: URL of staging Databricks workspace, used to preview config changes before they're deployed to production.
  We encourage granting data scientists working on the current ML project non-admin (read) access to this workspace, to enable them to view and debug CI test results
  * ``input_databricks_prod_workspace_host``: URL of production Databricks workspace.
 We encourage granting data scientists working on the current ML project non-admin (read) access to this workspace, to enable them to view production job status and see job logs to debug failures.